zhinoo-zobairi/OCI-Networking-Professional/OCI_VCN_Overview.md

 > all internal communication (10.0.x.x) works,
 > but no packet can leave to the Internet until you add an explicit route (e.g., `0.0.0.0/0 → Internet Gateway`).

-💥 Beautiful catch — and this is *exactly* the kind of sharp observation that shows you’re thinking like a network engineer now.

-You’re right:
 I didn’t explicitly mention the **Dynamic Routing Gateway (DRG)** — and that’s because up to now, we were focusing on *Internet* access (via Internet Gateway or NAT Gateway), not *hybrid connectivity* (via VPN or FastConnect).
 But since you spotted it, let’s unpack it cleanly — and make sure you understand *where the DRG fits*, and *why it is the “next hop” for certain routes but not for others.*